timboettiger/action-replay-mk-iii/preservaction-reverse-engineering.md

 Sounds good, right?
 But where is the generator?
 How to write dead codes?
 Nobody knows :smile:

+## Disassambler for SNES

+In case you want to tinker yourself a little bit, I recommend using [Dispel DEADC0DE Edition](https://github.com/timboettiger/dispel-snesdc-edition)!
+It's a modern version of Dispel with build-in support for deadc0des and the ability to decribe what the code does.

+That repository is a sister project to this repository and is a convenient way to study and understand Super Nintendo Machine Language (which is used by deadc0des).

 ## Insights

 1. [The Story](deadc0de-story.md)